F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 Use the *failover.yaml* parent template to deploy an example full stack HA solution, complete with network, bastion *(optional)*, dag/ingress, access, bigip(s) and application.

 ***Existing Network Stack (failover-existing-network.yaml)***<br>
 Use the *failover-existing-network.yaml* parent template to deploy HA solution into an existing network infrastructure.
-This template expects vpc, subnets, and bastion host(s) have already been deployed.
+This template expects VPC, subnets, and bastion host(s) have already been deployed.
 A demo application is also not part of this parent template as it intended use is for a production deployment.

 The modules below create the following cloud resources: